bclarke329/cli-project/README.md

 - The app allows users to search by category, cultural or natural.

 -To open this app, simply fork and clone this file.
-Run "ruby bin/run.rb" to start the project.
+Run "ruby bin/run.rb" to start the application.